nus-cs2103/website-base/admin/projectGrading.md

 <div style="font-size:20px">

 * **`low`(`1`)**: One of these
-  * target user is too general %%&nbsp;i.e. wider than AB3%%
+  * target user is too general %%i.e. wider than AB3%%
   * target user and/or value proposition not clear from the user guide
   * features don't seem to fit together for the most part
 * **`medium`(`2`)**: Some features fit together but some don't.